Managing successful identification

 The JWT should be sent to your app's backend, where it should be decrypted (if required) and where its signature and validity should be verified.

-The structure of the JWT is the following:
+The structure of the JWT for an identification with card scan is the following:

 In order to verify the JWT, you can refer to the following examples.